gavishpoddar/Portfolio/README.md

 ```

-Set `showGithubProfile` to true or false to show Contact Profile using Github, defaults to false.
+Set `showGithubProfile` to true to show Contact Profile using Github.

 Note: Projects section only show pinned items of your Github.
 If you are seeing [this](https://i.imgur.com/Hj6mu1K.png), please follow this
 [Instructions](https://docs.github.com/en/enterprise/2.13/user/articles/pinning-items-to-your-profile).